What is a Business Analyst?

 As well as providing Business Analysts with the key skills to effectively contribute to business change projects, our business analysis training courses coach delegates in a 'way of thinking' and analysing that delivers the right result first time with minimal cost and maximum benefit.
 We also focus on the Business Analyst's responsibilities as a change facilitator throughout the whole of the project lifecycle - from scoping through to implementation.

-Developed over the last fifteen years and under continuous enhancement, our training reflects the current and future demands of business change projects.
+Developed over the last twenty years and under continuous enhancement, our training reflects the current and future demands of business change projects.
 Our mission is to ensure delivery of real business benefits through effective analysis.

 Business Analyst Solutions is currently seeking third parties outside of the UK to offer our training courses as part of a licensed franchise.
 Please contact us if you are interested in this opportunity.